mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 As you might remember, *data is replicated from the primary to the secondaries*.
 The default *write concern is one*.
 So even though we don't set the *write concern explicitly, the application implicitly assigns it a write concern of one*.
 At this point, we know that our *primary has received the write operation*.
 We've received one *acknowledgment based on our write concern of one*.

-Since that matches the write concern we requested, we're good to go.

-But what would happen if the primary failed at this point of time before it completes replicating this write to the secondaries?

-The secondaries won't see the write.

-While it was successful on a single node, we had no guarantee that the write had propagated to the remaining replica set members.

-Even though we got the level of write concern we asked for, the guarantee level was too low to accommodate the scenario.
+Since that matches the *write concern* we requested, we're good to go.
+But what would happen if the *primary failed at this point of time before it completes replicating this write to the secondaries*?
+The *secondaries won't see the write*.
+While it was successful on a *single node, we had no guarantee that the write had propagated to the remaining replica set members*.
+Even though we got the level of *write concern* we asked for, the *guarantee level was too low to accommodate the scenario*.

 As far as our application is concerned, this was a successful write.